bkan36/navigator-2/README.md

 # navigator_2

-A way to implement navigator 2.0 without using a external package.
+A way to implement navigator 2.0 without using an external package.

 how to use ?